Sebastian Franco: Junior years

 Franco began playing racquetball as part of an after school program when he was 12.
-Two years after beginning to play Franco competed at the IRF World Junior Championships in 2007, when he lost in the Round of 16 in Boys 14 and under to Mexican Daniel De La Rosa.
+Two years after beginning to play Franco competed at the IRF World Junior Championships in 2007, when he lost in the Round of 16 in Boys 14 and under to Mexican Daniel de la Rosa.
 In Boys U14 Doubles that year, Franco and Juan Felipe Garzon lost in the quarterfinals to Bolivians Carlos Keller and Jorge Luis Michel, who went on to win the division.

 At the 2008 IRF World Junior Championships, Franco again lost to De La Rosa in the Round of 16 in Boys U14.
-He and Garzon again played doubles, but in Boys U16 Doubles division, where they lost to the USA’s Bradley Kirch and Nick Montalbano in the quarterfinals.
+He and Garzon again played doubles, but in Boys U16 Doubles division, where they lost to the USA's Bradley Kirch and Nick Montalbano in the quarterfinals.

-In 2009, for the third year, Franco met Daniel De La Rosa in the playoffs at the IRF World Junior Championships.
+In 2009, for the third year, Franco met Daniel de la Rosa in the playoffs at the IRF World Junior Championships.
 This time in Boys U16 Singles, and once again De La Rosa was the winner in the Round of 16.
 However, he got on the podium for the first time, as Franco and Garzon upset the Mexican team of Jaime Martell and Salvador Ortiz in the quarterfinals of Boys U16 Doubles.
 They lost their semi-final match to Bolivians Carlos Keller and Jorge Luis Michel, but were bronze medalists.

-Franco played Boys U16 Singles in 2010, when he lost to eventual champion Marco Rojas of the USA in the quarterfinals.
+Franco played Boys U16 Singles in 2010, when he lost to eventual champion Marco Rojas of the US in the quarterfinals.
 In Boys U18 Doubles that year, Franco and Garzon lost to Canadians Pedro Castro and Jamie Slamko in the quarterfinals.

 In 2011, Franco played Boys U18 Singles, and lost in the Round of 16 to Mexican Jaime Martell.
 In Boys U18 Doubles, Franco and Garzon lost to Bolivians Carlos Keller and Jorge Luis Michel in the quarterfinals.

-In his final year of juniors in 2012, Franco was a bronze medalist Boys U18 Singles, as he defeated Canadian Samuel Murray in the quarterfinals, but lost to the USA’s Jose Diaz in the semi-finals.
-He didn’t play doubles that year.
+In his final year of juniors in 2012, Franco was a bronze medalist Boys U18 Singles, as he defeated Canadian Samuel Murray in the quarterfinals, but lost to the USA's Jose Diaz in the semi-finals.
+He didn't play doubles that year.
 That was his first and only podium result in singles at World Juniors.